Terra Firma Islands: Location

 The Terra Firma Islands are just west of Mikkelsen Bay, in the east of the larger Marguerite Bay in Graham Land on the Fallières Coast of the Antarctic Peninsula.

 They are northwest of Cape Berteaux, the southern end of the bay's mouth.

 Alamode Island is the largest of the group, in the southeast.

-Other islands and rocks, from west to east, include Dumbell Island, Barn Rock, Lodge Rock, Pigmy Rock, Hayrick Island and Twig Rock.
+Other islands and rocks, from west to east, include Dumbbell Island, Barn Rock, Lodge Rock, Pigmy Rock, Hayrick Island and Twig Rock.

 The Terra Firma islands are the southernmost point in the world where grass (Deschampsia antarctica) and flowers (Colobanthus quitensis) grow naturally.

 On 17 August 1957 personnel from the Argentine San Martín Base on Barry Island established a hut on the west side of Hayrick Island, named "Refugio Granaderos" for the Horse Grenadier Regiment (Regimiento de Granaderos a Caballo) who built it.

 Exploration and name

 The Terra Firma Islands were roughly surveyed by the British Graham Land expedition (BGLE) under John Rymill in 1936.

 The name "Terra Firma Island" was applied to the largest island (Alamode Island), because a BGLE depot-laying party camped there following the break-up of sea ice, but the name Terra Firma Islands was later applied to the whole group.